aucad/aml-networks/readme.md

 ```

 This experiment uses full cross-validation holdout set and repeats experiments for different max iterations.
 Max
-iterations can be customized by appending to the command `ITERS`, e.g., `ITERS="5 10 20"`.
+iterations can be customized by appending to the command e.g., `ITERS="5 10 20"`.

 **Random sample of limited input** :warning: ~ 90 min